- We advise you to exercise a high degree of caution in Honduras because of the high levels of violent crime.

 Malaria is a risk throughout the year in Honduras and the Bay Islands, particularly during the rainy season (May to November).
 Other insect-borne diseases (including Chagas' disease and leishmaniasis) are also a risk to travellers, particularly during the wet season (April to November).
 We recommend consulting your doctor for advice on medication to take against malaria and take measures to avoid insect bites, including using insect repellent at all times.

 Water-borne, food-borne and other infectious diseases (including hepatitis, typhoid and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to discuss your vaccination requirements with your doctor before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 HIV/AIDS is a significant risk in Honduras.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.